calebschoepp/nqq/list-post.md

 Still with me?
 Fantastic, because we just implemented the entire runtime for lists.
 Not too shabby.
 Note that if you are following along with your own implementation there are still a few things you'll need to add.
 Notably, type checking macros like `IS_LIST`, function declarations in `object.h` and code to print our new list object.

-Notes
----
-- Make algo complexity actually match use cases of append, delete, index
-- Should I seperate the different functions?
-- Code highlight complexity
----

 # Operation Opcode

 Clox is a bytecode interpreter.
-That means it compiles source code into a stream of opcodes which it then executes.
-In order for lists to work we will need to add some new opcodes to Clox.
-Clox's VM is responsible for decoding the opcode and leveraging the runtime to produce the desired effect.
+This means it compiles source code into a stream of bytecdoe which it's VM can then execute.
+Bytecode consists of a number of opcodes (instructions) with optional operands (arguments).
+To implement lists we will need to add some new types of opcodes to Clox.
+Clox's VM is responsible for tying the bytecode together with the runtime.

-The key to designing the opcodes for a new feature is to K.I.S.S. — Keep It Simple Stupid.
-That is to say, if the current set of opcodes can already support the new semantics you want, then do not add more opcodes.
-If you aren't that lucky, then try to find the minimal number of opcodes you can add to support the semantics.
-Minimizing the possible number of opcodes simplifies implementation and helps you keep the common case fast.
-This comes at the cost of extra overhead decoding the opcodes because less specific opcodes means you need more of them to achieve the same result.
-From my perspective this is a good tradeoff.
+The key to designing opcodes for a new feature is to K.I.S.S. — Keep It Simple Stupid.
+That is to say, if the languages current set of opcodes can already support the new semantics you want, then do not add more opcodes.
+If you aren't that lucky, then try to find the minimal number of opcodes you can add to support the new semantics.
+Minimizing the number of different opcodes simplifies the implementation and helps you keep the common case fast.

-Many parts of this implementation including the grammar and semantics are heavily influenced by the desing of Python.
-The opcodes are no exception.
 All of the new semantics we are adding to Clox can be achieved by only three new opcodes: `OP_BUILD_LIST`, `OP_INDEX_SUBSCR`, and `OP_STORE_SUBSCR`.

+Many parts of this design and implementation are heavily influenced by Python.
+This includes the semantics and syntax grammar.
+The opcodes are no exception and mirror the opcodes Python uses for it's list data type.

 `OP_BUILD_LIST` does the obvious thing.
 Notably, the opcode takes an operand `itemCount` that is the number of values on the stack that it should build into the list.
 Because of the way the source code is compiled it peeks at the items in reverse order and then pops all the items from the stack.
 When it is finished it pushes the newly built list onto the stack.
 Here is the switch-case for it in `vm.c`: